GrahamDumpleton/mod_wsgi/win32/README.rst

 data structures being passed across the ABI boundary, but that cannot be guaranteed.

-So for those who will not accept 'No' as a answer, the following binaries are also provided.
+So because Apache Lounge is no longer making available any VC9 versions of Apache, the following binaries are still provided.
 Because they are mixing binaries using different ABIs, they may or may not work for your particular cirumstances.
 You are still welcome to try, but there is no support for using this combination.

 * Apache24-win64-VC10/modules/mod_wsgi-py26-VC9.so
 * Apache24-win64-VC10/modules/mod_wsgi-py27-VC9.so